 Rome is Beautiful!

-I was impressed at how clean the city was.
-Modern buildings with scattered Roman ruins neatly preserved.
-Happy tourists and attractive Italians walking the streets dressed conservatively in chic dresses and shoes or well fitted masculine attire.
+I was impressed at how clean the city is.
+Modern buildings with scattered Roman ruins carefully preserved and hidden among narrow alleys.
+Happy tourists and attractive Italians walking the streets dressed conservatively in chic dresses, designer shoes and fitted masculine attire.

 I arrived into the city around 9:00 pm on Friday evening.
-I had left New York the night before at 11:30 pm.
-I spent 4 hours in the Dusseldorf airport before reaching my final destination FCO airport in Rome.
+I had left New York the night before at 11:30 pm and spent 4 hours in the Dusseldorf airport before reaching my final destination FCO airport in Rome.
 The taxi had a set price of $65 Euros to anywhere in the city.
-The streets were lit up and people were out walking everywhere or sitting in outdoor restaurants.
+The well lit streets were lively with people out walking or sitting in outdoor restaurants.

 The next morning I took a walk around to see the Spanish steps and look for a pharmacy.
 I had left some medication at home and was hoping to get some here.
 That was a problem.
 They wanted me to visit a doctor in a hospital to get the medication.
 I did not want to deal so I was given something over the counter that helped me get through the few days I would be away.
 I should have reread my previous blog: 10 Ways to Alleviate Anxiety when Traveling Solo

 I met my son for lunch and we took a nice afternoon walk over to the Colosseum.
-I was impressed with how much of the Forum has been excavated.
-You can buy tickets for all sorts of tours or you can walk around and enjoy the historic architecture and imagine thousands of year ago when Cesar and all the gladiators marched along the stone paths.
+The excavation of the Forum is impressive.
+You can buy tickets for all sorts of tours or you can walk around and enjoy the historic architecture and imagine thousands of year ago when Cesar and the gladiators marched along the stone paths.
 We walked around and took photos.
 It was amazing.

 While Rome is a big city, you can see a lot of it by foot.
 I believe I clocked over 17,000 steps each of the 3 days I spent sightseeing.

 We found a busy square near our hotel for dinner on Saturday evening then turned in so we could get an early start at the Vatican on Sunday morning.